What does it take to be named King Arthur Flour’s 2018 Recipe of the Year?

 Check the bread at 45 minutes; if it appears to be browning too quickly, tent it with aluminum foil.

 A paring knife (or other thin knife) inserted into the center of the loaf should come out clean, or with just a few moist crumbs clinging to it (but no wet batter).
+If you have a digital thermometer, the bread’s temperature at the center should register about 205°F.

 Remove the bread from the oven.
 Cool it in the pan for 15 minutes, then loosen the edges, and turn it out of the pan onto a rack to cool completely.